Peugeot 5008 SUV - Interior & comfort

-GT adds LED headlights, a black contrasting roof, adaptive cruise control and an interior makeover.
+GT adds adaptive LED headlights, a black contrasting roof, adaptive cruise control and an interior makeover.
 The facelift also added new half-leather seats with copper stitching.
-Previously, a GT Premium model was offered, bolstering an already-strong kit list with features like a FOCAL stereo system, heated front seats and a powered tailgate.
+Previously, a GT Premium model was offered, bolstering an already-strong kit list with features like a Focal stereo system, heated front seats and a powered tailgate.

 Metallic paint should come in at around £600, while convenience-boosting features like a powered tailgate (£400) are also likely to prove tempting.
 The standard stereo system can be upgraded to the Focal premium speaker system for around £600 and it's also possible to add a wireless smartphone charger for £120.